sparrowwallet/larkapp/README.md

 In order to build, Lark requires Java 22 or higher to be installed.
 The release binaries are built with [Eclipse Temurin 22.0.2+9](https://github.com/adoptium/temurin22-binaries/releases/tag/jdk-22.0.2%2B9).

+Other packages may also be necessary to build depending on the platform.
+On Debian/Ubuntu systems:

+`sudo apt install -y rpm fakeroot binutils`

 The Lark binaries can be built from source using